alphagov/inside-government-admin-guide/your-account/get-an-account.md

 With 'writer' status you can create content.
 'Editor' status means you can create and publish content and will be able to carry out [second eye](http://alphagov.github.io/inside-government-admin-guide/workflow-content/second-pair-of-eyes.html) checks on content submitted by others.

+There is also the 'managing editor' status with the ability to unpublish content.
+Each organisation can only have 2 people with this status.

 Your manager will tell GDS which type of account you need.

 [< Back to contents](http://alphagov.github.io/inside-government-admin-guide/)